 I found this thrifted shirt that was too big and a bit frumpy, and turned it into something that I love.
-The tie-neck was what appealed to me initially so I kept that feature and got to work on the rest.

 I’m sure there are more correct ways of altering a shirt to fit, but here is how I do it every time.
 First, I needed to take in the sides and the arms were a bit too large as well.
 I like to try on the shirt and get an idea how much I need to take off.
 Remember that it is always better to sew little by little—I’d much rather not have to unpick!
 You can see how I curve the stitching so that I will get a better fit around the bust and waist.